singularity-data/risingwave-docs/docs/Get-Started.md

 ## Install and run RisingWave

-You can run RisingWave in three ways:
+You can run RisingWave in these ways:

 - [Use the pre-built library (Linux)](#use-the-pre-built-library-linux)
 - [Install and run from a Docker image (Linux & macOS)](#install-and-run-from-a-docker-image-linux--macos)